sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 ### Create a Simulation

+You can create new simulations in several different ways.
+NVIDIA Air provides multiple means of creating your own topologies from scratch, and also provides a {{<exlink url="https://air.nvidia.com/demos" text="Demo Marketplace">}} for fully preconfigured simulations.

 To create a new sim, click the **Create Simulation** button.
 You can also click **Workspace > New Simulation**.

-You can create new simulations in several different ways.
-NVIDIA Air provides multiple means of creating your own topologies from scratch, and also provides a Demo Marketplace for fully preconfigured simulations.

-To learn about building custom topologies, visit {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Custom-Topology/" text="Custom Topology">}}.
+To learn about custom topologies and creating sims with Air's built-in drag-and-drop editor, visit {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Custom-Topology/" text="Custom Topology">}}.

 To learn about preconfigured, ready out-of-box simulations, visit {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Pre-Built-Demos/" text="Pre-build Demos">}}.